-City Council will hold a hearing on Wednesday about the Department of Health's letter grading system established 18 months under the Bloomberg administration.
+City Council will hold a hearing on Wednesday about the Department of Health's letter grading system established eighteen months ago, under the Bloomberg administration.
 Applauded by some and assailed by others for being arbitrary and slightly ambiguous, concerned members of City Council are expected to discuss what effect the ABC grading system is having on the city's 24,000 restaurants, which are marked outside with large colored letters corresponding to a health inspector's assessment of the building's condition.
 Discerning customers can look at the Department of Health's online records for a restaurant's grade or refer to this interactive map, complete with rat, rodent and insect icons that will surely whet a person's appetite.

 A day ahead of the hearing, Mayor Bloomberg held a press conference lauding the system's positive effect on health, citing the reduction of salmonella infections in city restaurants.
 The Associated Press reports: